GSS-Cogs/family-towns-and-high-streets/datasets/SG-Scottish-Index-of-Multiple-Deprivation-2020/spec.md

 			'Total_population' -> 'Total Population'
 			'Working_Age_Population' -> 'Working Age Population'
 			Cannot show attributes correctly in PMD4 at the moment so might have to remove for now
+		Dimensions:
+			'Deprivation Indicator': see sheet Indicator descriptions column A (codelist) 'Indicator Type': see sheet Indicator descriptions column C (codelist) (used to get around the problem of multiple measures)
+		Measures (info.json)
+			Measure Type = Deprivation
+			Unit = Indicator

+		Scraper:
+			Title: Scottish Index of Multiple Deprivation - Indicators
+			Comment: Scottish Index of Multiple Deprivation 2020 - Indicators.
+A tool for identifying areas with relatively high levels of deprivation
+			Description: The Scottish Index of Multiple Deprivation is a relative measure of deprivation across 6,976 small areas (called data zones).
+If an area is identified as ‘deprived’, this can relate to people having a low income but it can also mean fewer resources or opportunities.
+SIMD looks at the extent to which an area is deprived across seven domains: income, employment, education, health, access to services, crime and housing.
+			Family: towns-high-streets
+			Output filename: indicators-observations.csv

+#### Table Structure

+		Data Zone, Total Population, Working Age Population, Deprivation Indicator, Indicator Type, Value

 ##### Footnotes